Skip to content

 Church of St. Adalbert

-You can see it at the intersection of Krakow’s Main Market Square and Grodzka Street.
+You can easily locate this historical gem at the intersection of Krakow’s Main Market Square and Grodzka Street.

 Adam Mickiewicz Monument